 There are a number of factors that contribute to the high flow of tourists in Florida.
 The state’s warm climate is a big draw, as people from all over the country and the world come to escape the cold winters.

-In addition, Florida is home to a number of popular attractions, such as Disney World and Universal Studios.
+Florida is home to a number of popular attractions, such as Disney World and Universal Studios.
 These theme parks bring in millions of visitors each year, which further contributes to the state’s high cost of living.

 10. Strict Building Regulations